reruo321/OS-Self-Study/_Appendix/Linux/Identifier/README.md

     $ whoami

 ### Usage
-It is used to give a user to temporarily take another user's identity, which is mostly the *root*'s identity.
-It must be used to restrict users' behavior with delicacy.
+It is used to give a user to temporarily take another user's identity, usually elevating one's privilege.
+Mostly *root*'s identity is taken.
+The EUID management must restrict users' behavior with delicacy.

 When you are going to allow a non-privileged user to access a file for a moment, you might consider giving him the *write* privilege using `chmod`.
 However, not only the privilege switching is inconvenient, it causes security risk since the user can move, modify, or even delete the file at will!